isomerpages/nlb-exhibitions/_current-exhibitions/Untold Stories: Four Singapore Artists’ Quest for Inspiration in Bali 1952.md

 <div class="isomer-image-wrapper">
 <img style="box-sizing: inherit; font-family: Lato, sans-serif; max-width: 100%; height: auto; display: block; margin: auto; width: 845.328px;" height="auto" width="100%" alt="" src="https://staging.d2bmwdo27gmnoc.amplifyapp.com/images/event-images/Misc/red_thinline.png">
 </div>
+<p>When you admire a painting, do you wonder about the subjects—who they
+were, where they were painted, and why the artist chose them?</p>
+<p>Uncover the hidden stories behind four paintings by Singapore's pioneering
-<p>Four Singapore artists journeyed to Java and Bali in 1952, in search of
-new expressions for their art.
-Explore the stories and inspirations behind their paintings.</p>
+artists, who journeyed to Java and Bali in 1952, in search of new expressions for their art.</p>
 <p>Visitors can also pose against a backdrop of Mount Agung in Bali at our
 photo booth and see themselves transform into works of art!</p>
 <div class="isomer-image-wrapper">